 Directed by Henry Levin

 Ah yes, in 1960 first-wave Rock ‘n’ Roll was still the vogue, girls wanted to be Tuesday Weld and boys were still into leather jackets and hot rods.
 Naturally, MGM’s Joe Pasternak wasted no time testing a new batch of contract hopefuls in a wholesome alternative to all that beatnik and juvenile delinquent jazz.
-The source was a fairly hip Glendon Swarthout book about what was really happening with the first generation of boomer kids coming of age in the newly- prosperous middle class, when even KIDS could take vacations during school breaks.
-Of course the Japanese had been there five years before, with their sub-genre of sun-cult stories, about sin and crime among the post-war sons and daughters of the spoiled rich.
+The source was a fairly hip Glendon Swarthout book about the first generation of boomer kids coming of age in the newly- prosperous middle class, when even KIDS could take vacations during school breaks.
+Of course the Japanese had been there five years before, with their sub-genre of sun-cult stories about sin and crime among the post-war sons and daughters of the spoiled rich.
 MGM’s vision, rewritten by their mid-range comedy house scribe George Wells, was a lot tamer — but it did jump to the fore with what for 1960 were bold new attitudes about sex among the college set.

 MGM’s glossy production presents probably the last studio-manicured batch of young actors to be put through the traditional departmentalized talent development system at MGM.
 That’s a big part of the fun – we get to see several star personalities formed all at once.